-Based on a French influenced Japanese dish called corn potage (コーンポタージュ), this soup is rich, creamy, and naturally sweet, with a good amount of spice coming from the paprika drizzle.
+Based on a French-influenced Japanese dish called corn potage, this sweet corn soup recipe is rich, creamy, and naturally sweet, with a good amount of spice coming from the paprika drizzle.

-In Japan, corn potage rivals curry as a comfort food.
-And like curry, it is a European import, originating in medieval France where they cooked vegetables until they formed a thick porridge.
+In Japan, corn potage rivals curry as comfort food.
+And like curry, this sweet corn soup recipe is a European import.
+It originated in medieval France, where they cooked vegetables until they formed a thick porridge.
 Curry came to Japan via the UK, the colonial power ruling India for 190 years.
 It was Portuguese traders who first introduced corn to Japan in the 16th century.
 From the late 19th century, the more edible sweet corn from North America became an increasingly popular ingredient in Japanese cuisine.

 There is something about sweet corn that I have never tired of.
 The childhood memories are still vivid: sweet corn from the garden, boiled, then smothered in melted butter and sprinkled with salt.
-While I still enjoy corn prepared in this most simple of ways, I have been working on some additional recipes that feature this versatile vegetable.
-Take a look at the Corn and green onion waffles, and this Saigon street food as a ramen topping.
+And I still often enjoy sweet corn prepared in that most simple of ways.
+But this ubiquitous vegetable is so versatile, contributing its magic to many culinary contexts.
+Take a look at this charred corn puree, these corn and green onion waffles, and this Saigon street food as a ramen topping.

-The paprika and chilli drizzle is not a traditional addition, but an experiment that worked really well.
-I was very lucky to receive some wonderful smoked paprika from some friends in Spain.
+The paprika and chilli drizzle is not a traditional addition but an experiment that worked really well.
+I was fortunate to receive some wonderful smoked paprika from some friends in Spain.
 The real thing.
-And it certainly does have a richer more complex flavour than those generic spice jars from the local supermarket.
+It certainly has a deeper, more complex flavour than those generic spice jars from the local supermarket.
 This drizzle lifts the already delicious corn soup to a whole other level.
-I have had a run of experiments fail recently, so it was motivating for one to work so well.

-The vegetable stock was one I made myself.
-Follow the link in the Ingredients.
-If you don’t have some in your freezer already, and don’t have the time to make a new batch, buy a low sodium vegetable stock from your local supermarket.
+The vegetable stock was homemade.
+If you don’t have some in your freezer already and don’t have the time to make a new batch, buy a low sodium vegetable stock from your local supermarket.

 I served the soup with some mini-baguettes, drizzled with a herb-infused olive oil, and crisped up in the oven for a few minutes.